Innovative energy-efficient social housing receives its first tenants in Barcelona

 A pioneering initiative in Catalonia

 The Fondo neighbourhood building stands out as a groundbreaking model for social housing in Catalonia.
-With a design that allows the building to generate more energy than it consumes, it includes an innovative concept that foresee the surplus energy to be distributed to nearby public services, such as the Fondo Health Centre.
+With a design that allows the building to generate more energy than it consumes, it includes an innovative concept that foresees the surplus energy to be distributed to nearby public services, such as the Fondo Health Centre.
 This “energy synergy” showcases how social housing can meet environmental goals while also addressing the needs of vulnerable populations.
 One of the added values of this project is that by prioritizing social inclusion, it promotes access to affordable housing for all.

 Innovation redefining social housing